CoR-GS: Sparse-View 3D Gaussian Splatting via Co-Regularization: Experiments

 \subsection{Setup}

-\textbf{Datasets.} We conducted experiments on four datasets: the LLFF dataset \cite{mildenhall2019local}, the Mip-NeRF360 dataset \cite{barron2022mip360}, the DTU dataset \cite{jensen2014large}, and the NeRF Blender Synthetic dataset (Blender) \cite{mildenhall2021nerf}.
+\textbf{\textit{Datasets.}} We conducted experiments on four datasets: LLFF \cite{mildenhall2019local}, Mip-NeRF360 \cite{barron2022mip360}, DTU \cite{jensen2014large}, and Blender \cite{mildenhall2021nerf}.
 Our experimental setup aligns with previous studies \cite{niemeyer2022regnerf,yang2023freenerf,wang2023sparsenerf,zhu2023FSGS}, adopting the same data split, with downsampling rates of $8$, $4$, $4$, and $2$ for LLFF, Mip-NeRF360, DTU, and Blender, respectively.
+More details are in the Materia.
 To focus on the target object and eliminate background noise during evaluation, we apply object masks similar to prior works \cite{niemeyer2022regnerf} for DTU.
 Camera poses are assumed to be known based on calibration or other established methods, following the conventions of sparse-view settings.

-\textbf{Comparison Baselines.} We take current SOTA methods Mip-NeRF \cite{barron2021mip}, DietNeRF \cite{jain2021putting}, RegNeRF \cite{niemeyer2022regnerf}, FreeNeRF \cite{yang2023freenerf}, SparseNeRF \cite{wang2023sparsenerf}, and FSGS \cite{zhu2023FSGS} for comparisons.
+\textbf{\textit{Comparison Baselines.}} We take current SOTA methods Mip-NeRF \cite{barron2021mip}, DietNeRF \cite{jain2021putting}, RegNeRF \cite{niemeyer2022regnerf}, FreeNeRF \cite{yang2023freenerf}, SparseNeRF \cite{wang2023sparsenerf}, and FSGS \cite{zhu2023FSGS} for comparisons.
 For most methods, we directly report their best published quantitative results.
 For vanilla 3DGS, we report our implemented results.

-\textbf{Evaluation Metrics.} We present quantitative evaluations of the reconstruction performance through reporting PSNR, SSIM \cite{wang2004ssim}, and LPIPS \cite{zhang2018lpips} scores.
+\textbf{\textit{Evaluation Metrics.}} We present quantitative evaluations of the reconstruction performance through reporting PSNR, SSIM \cite{wang2004ssim}, and LPIPS \cite{zhang2018lpips} scores.
 Additionally, we calculate an Average Error (AVGE) \cite{niemeyer2022regnerf}, derived from the geometric mean of $\text{MSE} = 10^{-\text{PSNR}/10}$, $\sqrt{1 - \text{SSIM}}$, and LPIPS.

-\textbf{Implementations.} Our implementation is based on the official PyTorch 3D Gaussian Splatting codebase.
-We conduct training for 10k iterations on the LLFF, DTU, and Blender datasets and follow 3DGS \cite{kerbl20233d} to train models for 30k iterations on the MipNeRF dataset.
-In all experiments, we set the balance weight $\lambda_p = 1.0$ for pseudo views in the losses.
+\textbf{\textit{Implementations.}} We conduct training for 10k iterations on the LLFF, DTU, and Blender datasets and follow 3DGS \cite{kerbl20233d} to train models for 30k iterations on the MipNeRF dataset.
 Following FSGS \cite{zhu2023FSGS}, we initialize 3DGS and CoR-GS with fused stereo point cloud from sparse views.